-Land multiple interviews on a weekly basis through a targeted application approach.
+Land multiple interviews weekly through a targeted application approach.

 When you’re ready to apply to jobs you’re excited about (and you’ve already read our Master Guide on Job Searching).
 Applications play a key role in ultimately landing a job, so learn how to do them right!